-All full-time students are required to demonstrate proof of coverage under a health insurance plan.
-Domestic students may satisfy the requirement by purchasing the Drexel accident and sickness plan or waiving the insurance on line.
+All students are required to demonstrate proof of coverage under a health insurance plan each academic year.
+Domestic students may satisfy the requirement by purchasing the Drexel accident and sickness plan or waiving the insurance online.
 Failure to waive the coverage or purchase the university-sponsored plan will result in a default enrollment into the university-sponsored plan.
 The charge for this plan will subsequently appear on the university bill, with the full premium deducted from Fall Quarter financial aid disbursement.
-Graduate international students holding a J-1 Visa must also purchase the university-sponsored plan so that federally governed J-1 mandates are met.
-This process must be completed at the beginning of every academic year that you are a student at the University.
+All international students holding a J-1 Visa are required to purchase the Drexel plan.
+This plan meets all of the requirements for students on J-1 Visas, and all recommendations for international students on F-1 Visas.
+The policy covers students in our local area as well as worldwide.
+The plan must be purchased immediately upon entrance into our university and must be purchased for the full academic year.